 Maybe it's more useful to ask who you would become if money were not a concern.
 What kind of life would you choose?

 A few lucky people would answer, "I'd choose my current career and activities, but I'd still want to live in my cottage at the beach."

 But this answer is rare.
-Most people don't seem to be in love with their careers, but they don't know what else they'd really love to pursue.
+Most people don't seem to be in love with their careers, and can't wait until their next long weekend or vacation.
+Unfortunately, they usually don't know what else they'd love to pursue.
 They're desperately searching for their passions.

 It's a big question, especially when you're asking it about something that has been part of your identity for a long time.
-Maybe you're a nurse, a teacher, a lawyer, an accountant, a restaurant owner, or in construction, and you've been doing it for a while.
+Maybe you're a nurse, a teacher, a lawyer, an accountant, a restaurant owner, or a finish carpenter, and you've been doing it for a while.
 You've got the training and the experience, and people know you because of your job – they associate you with it.
-But if you ask yourself this question, and answer honestly, the answer just might be
+But if you ask yourself this question, and answer honestly, the answer just might be... no.

 You show up, but your heart isn't in it.
 So who would you be, if you could be anything?
 What would capture your heart?
-It's a little scary to ask this question and to contemplate a change.
+It can be scary to ask this question and contemplate a change.

 I'm not saying you should quit your current job or dump all of your current hobbies.
 Fit it in.
 Make room for it.
 If it really engages you, you'll remove other things that are less important in order to create time for it.
 You'll find yourself looking forward to it and thinking about it even when you're busy with other tasks.
 By exploring this new interest, you'll learn more about yourself and find new and better ways to guide yourself toward fulfillment.